gasduster99/sppComp/try1/try1_2.md

 , and impedes efforts to monitor removals relative to catch targets.

-* Fishermen and Dealers determine Market Categories for landed catch; issue with sampling – can’t get all categories; describe problem; “sort requirements ” used to increase proportion of a particular species in a given market category, but other species are still landed in these categories (e.g. bocaccio in Figure X); can improve precision of important targets, but is not practical for large numbers of species; even for major targets, DOESN’T ELIMINATE THE NEED FOR SAMPLING; cite example of Dover sole – rex sole is small fraction, but of a HUGE landing; decline in sampling effort; need for model-based approach to impute missing strata; current approach is ad-hoc.
+* Fishermen and Dealers determine Market Categories for landed catch; issue with sampling can't get all categories; describe problem; sort requirements used to increase proportion of a particular species in a given market category, but other species are still landed in these categories (e.g. bocaccio in Figure X); can improve precision of important targets, but is not practical for large numbers of species; even for major targets, DOESN'T ELIMINATE THE NEED FOR SAMPLING; cite example of Dover sole rex sole is small fraction, but of a HUGE landing; decline in sampling effort; need for model-based approach to impute missing strata; current approach is ad-hoc.

-* Statistical framework; focus of estimation is the total landed catch, in weight, of a single species; extend Shelton et al. (20xx); model-based – allows for imputation, small-area estimation (Fey and Harriott); model selection based on predictive criteria; model averaging to account for model uncertainty; quantifies uncertainty.
+* Statistical framework; focus of estimation is the total landed catch, in weight, of a single species; extend Shelton et al. (20xx); model-based allows for imputation, small-area estimation (Fey and Harriott); model selection based on predictive criteria; model averaging to account for model uncertainty; quantifies uncertainty.